GaeBolg/PS-2019-1--Rapina/README.md

     Monitoramento de Vagas: O sistema também monitora as vagas disponíveis no estacionamento.
 Sensores podem ser integrados para detectar a ocupação das vagas e fornecer informações em tempo real sobre os espaços livres.

     Gerenciamento de Pagamentos: O Rapina oferece a funcionalidade de registro e acompanhamento de pagamentos.
 Os usuários podem realizar pagamentos por períodos de estacionamento, e o sistema manterá um histórico dessas transações.

+#EN

+License Plate Reading and Parking Control System Rapina

+Welcome to the repository of the Rapina project - License Plate Reading and Parking Control System!
+This project was developed as part of the Software Design discipline, with the aim of creating a system capable of automatically reading vehicle license plates and managing parking control in a specific location.

+Overview

+The Rapina system is a solution that utilizes computer vision technologies to identify and record the license plates of vehicles entering and exiting the parking lot.
+Additionally, it offers access control features and monitors the available space in the parking lot.

+Features

+License Plate Reading: The system is capable of capturing images of vehicle plates through cameras positioned at the entrances and exits of the parking lot.
+Using image processing algorithms and pattern recognition, the plates are identified and recorded in the database.

+Access Control: Based on the identified plates, the system automatically controls vehicle access to the parking lot.
+The entry barrier is activated only for authorized vehicles registered in the system.

+Parking Space Monitoring: The system also monitors the available parking spaces.
+Sensors can be integrated to detect occupancy of the spaces and provide real-time information about available spots.

+Payment Management: Rapina offers the functionality of recording and tracking payments.
+Users can make payments for parking periods, and the system will maintain a history of these transactions.